brandonegg/GradApp/README.md

 # Features

 ## Graduate Application Submission
-- Students can attach student documents (such as transcripts or letters of recommendations) which are uploaded to Google Cloud.
+- Attach documents to your application (such as transcripts and references) which are securely stored in the Google Cloud.
 <p align="center">
   <img src="docs/student-documents.png" width="400" />
 </p>

-- Students can add multiple educations to their application to mark their work in academia.
+- Add your education history to the application to give faculty more information on your background in academia.
 <p align="center">
   <img src="docs/student-educations.png" width="400" />
 </p>